-Many become friends if there is something in the relationship that they benefit form and when push comes to shove, they move on at an alarming rate.
+Many become friends only if there is something in the relationship that they benefit form.
+When push comes to shove, they move on at an alarming rate.
 So many have become TAKERS not GIVERS.

-Most of the content people I know do not have a long list of friends that would drop everything for you.
-Only one or two.
+The most content people I know do not have a long list of friends.
+They have one or two but who would drop everything to come to our aid.
 The happiest people do not define themselves by those around them.
 Their value lies in who they are, how they behave, and live life!

 To have a friend is to be one.
 That means you must take your eyes off yourself, and your problems.
 You must become the type of friend you desire and not keep even one foot on the pedestal of negativity and being alone!